orycho/Intro/README.md

 * Modules
 * generated code leaks memory
 * standard library, I/O especially
+* the repl is flaky, it likes to exit on syntax errors and arrow keys and the like... no getline.

 # Main Features (as of V0.1):
 * Small language focusing on fundamental programming language concepts, with syntax hopefully promoting readable code
 * Strict static typing based on type inference (Hindley-Milner with Records and Subtyping a.k.a F1sub)
-* Higher order functions and parametric polymorphism
+* Higher order functions, parametric polymorphism, generators
 * LLVM based code generation

 Note that object orientation is not considered sufficiently fundamental or necessary to be included.